Taninim Stream Nature Reserve guide starts with basics (direction, hours, trails), and then we will hike along the Dam trail. Let’s begin!

 Note: if you want to find additional info about animals and wildlife, then check out Zoos and Aquariums in Israel.

 There are no crocodiles at Taninim Stream Nature Reserve.
 The last crocodile in Nahal Taninim was hunted in 1912.
-The existence of alligators in the creek indicated by ancient sources and also the Greek name of Tel Taninim near the estuary was Crocodilopolis (the city of alligators).
+The existence of alligators in the creek indicated by ancient sources, and the Greek name of Tel Taninim near the estuary was Crocodilopolis (the city of alligators).

 It is possible that during the Roman period, alligators from the Nile were brought here for showcases in Caesarea.
 While other scholars believe that the alligators were a remnant of tropical livings preserved here.